python/mypy/mypyc/doc/native_classes.rst

 Inheritance
 -----------

-Only single inheritance is supported (except for traits).
-Most non-native classes can't be used as base classes.
+Only single inheritance is supported (except for :ref:`traits
+<trait-types>`).
+Most non-native classes can't be used as base
+classes.

 These non-native classes can be used as base classes of native
 classes: